disconnector/devop_day/courseware.md

 ---

-###Part 2 - hands on app deploy
+#Part 2 - hands on app deploy

+---

-1. Deploying an app the old school way
+  # Deploying an app the old school way
     * Install dependencies
     * Get code from github
     * Update Code
     * run
     * Why is this hard?
+---

-2. Deploying an app via Docker
+  # Deploying an app via Docker
     * Docker pull container
     * execute
     * Ok - this was easier but . . .
 ---
-# Deploying an app vi PWS/PCF
+  # Deploying an app via PWS/PCF
     * Be sure you've Git cloned the class repo to your laptop as in the class prep
     * Download the PWS toolset
       * Go to https://console.run.pivotal.io/tools and download the correct version for your local OS
       * Install it.
 Duh
       * Connect to PWS
       * @ CLI - <cf login -a https://api.run.pivotal.io>  Enter username and password
       * Examine the output - you should be in the "EVP" org and "EMC" space.
 If not please speak up.
-    * type
+      * type <cf help> for a list of commands
     * Examine files
       * Open local code under cf in git download
         * hello-idiomatic.py - main code we are running on the back end.
 Replace my name with yours . . . if you know Flask feel free to add variables and/or play
         * templates/index.html - rendered webpage that reads variables from code.
 Remember code-behind pages in ASP.net?
 HAHAHAHAHAAA
         * mainfest.yml - (YAML file - data oriented markup language) - settings for the "push".
 Replace the ${random-word} with your last name and year of birth.  hello-python-barlow70 for example
         * requirements.txt - what are the required frameworks for the code
     * Run Code
       * in CLI while in cf directory type <cf push>
       * Watch your app magically appear
       * Note the name of the app - when it finished deploying open a webbrowser and go to http://{name of app}.cfapps.io to see the results
     * Profit!
     * Clean up
       * Open PWS console page (https://console.run.pivotal.io) and log in.
       * Check out your running app!
       * Click the far right arrow for details
       * When done - stop your app and delete it